chef/chef-server/docs-chef-io/content/server/v14_0/config_rb_server_optional_settings.md

 `oc_id['email_from_address']`

-:   New in Chef Infra Server 12.12.

-    Outbound email address.
+:   Outbound email address.
 Defaults to the `'from_email'` value.

 `oc_id['log_directory']`